Retirement

 • Pension payments are paid into your nominated bank account on the last working day of each month and are processed by the Employment Support Service at North Yorkshire Council.

-• Due to the normal payroll cycle your first pension payment may be paid up to 2 months after you have retired but payments will be backdated.
+• Due to the normal payroll cycle, your first pension payment may be paid up to 2 months after you have retired but payments will be backdated.

 • Tax will initially be deducted at basic rate until HMRC confirm the correct tax code to use.
 Any tax adjustments will then be made in subsequent months using the revised tax code.